Nimble is a consultancy which provides work-finding and contracting services to its clients and contract-seekers.

 Withdrawal of consent

 We take privacy and data protection very seriously, and we respect your right to withdraw your consent for us to process your personal data on our systems.
-Should you wish to withdraw your consent, please contact us at [email protected] explaining your request, and we will ensure your details are removed immediately.
+Should you wish to withdraw your consent, please contact us at [email protected] explaining your request, and we will ensure your details are removed where applicable and in accordance with the GDPR.